 the UE shall include the 5GSM cause IE in the PDU SESSION RELEASE REQUEST message as described in subclauses 6.3.2.4 and 6.4.1.3.

+If the UE is releasing the PDU session due to one of the following IP failures indicated by upper layer:

+- DNS failure; or

+- IPv6 address formation failure

+the UE shall include the Extended protocol configuration options IE and shall include the corresponding IP failure cause.

 Figure 6.4.3.2.1: UE-requested PDU session release procedure